gallettilance/gallettilance.github.io/final_project.md

  - Data visualization
  - Model training

-Thoughout this project, you should maintain a well organized Github.
+Throughout this project, you should maintain a well organized GitHub.

 # Project Timeline